-AJF GrowthOps - previously The AJF Partnership - is a leading creative agency in Melbourne, handling a small portfolio of important clients, not least GM's local subsidiary, Holden automobiles, and several units of retail giant Wesfarmers.
-Though it remains entirely independent, AJF has since 2014 also managed the local interests of Interpublic's FCB network, which closed its doors in Australia following the loss of several key clients.
+AJF - previously The AJF Partnership - is a leading creative agency in Melbourne, handling a small portfolio of important clients, including several units of retail giant Wesfarmers.
+It also handled for several years until its closure GM's local subsidiary, Holden automobiles.
+For a while it also managed the local interests of Interpublic's FCB network, which closed its doors in Australia following the loss of several key clients.
 The agency was originally launched in 2005 in Melbourne by three ad executives who - bizarrely - all happened to share the same initials.
-Andrew Fabbro is still managing partner, with Andrew Foote and Adam Francis as executive creative directors.
+Andrew Foote and Adam Francis remain in situ as executive creative directors, but Andrew Fabbro departed the business in 2020.
 AJF opened an office in Sydney in 2011, but sold it back to local managers five years later to resolve client conflicts.
 The Sydney agency is now Richards Rose.
-Towards the end of 2017, AJF accepted a buyout offer from newly created marketing services group GrowthOps, which floated part of its equity in 2018.
-That group has purchase a collection of other diversified agencies which are gradually adopting the shared corporate name.
-Other GrowthOps units include content creator Khemistry, management consultancy IECL and a collection of separate IT and tech development companies.
-Clint Cooper is CEO of GrowthOps.
-However performance has been poor since the launch of the group.
-Revenue for the year ending June 2019 was A$69m, but the GrowthOps group reported a net loss of A$65m.
+Towards the end of 2017, AJF accepted a buyout offer from newly created marketing services group Trimantium GrowthOps, which then floated part of its equity in 2018.
+That group also purchased a collection of other diversified agencies across the Asia Pacific region, most of which gradually adopted the shared corporate name.
+Like AJF, Khemistry continues to operate under its own brand.
+However group performance was disappointing, prompting GrowthOps to delist its shares from the stock market in 2020 to take itself private again.
+Revenue for the year ending June 2020 was A$84m, and the GrowthOps group reported a second consecutive net loss.

 Which clients does AJF Partnership handle?
 Find out more from the Adbrands Account Assignments database